Diet, digestion and diabetes at the end of life

 - Anxiety and depression towards the end of life

 Pancreatic cancer can cause problems with digesting food.
-This can cause symptoms such as discomfort after eating, wind, bloating, appetite and weight loss.
-Problems with digestion can also cause bowel problems, including diarrhoea.
+This can cause symptoms such as discomfort after eating, wind, bloating, appetite loss, weight loss, and bowel problems such as diarrhoea.
 Some people get a dry mouth towards the end of life, which can be uncomfortable and make eating more difficult.

 If you have diabetes and are approaching the end of life, you will need to speak to your healthcare team about how to manage your diabetes.